BienNg/chatter/COURSES_IMPLEMENTATION.md

 Provides CRUD operations for courses:

-- `createCourse(courseData, classId)` - Creates a new course linked to a class
+- `createCourse(courseData, classId, channelId)` - Creates a new course linked to a class and channel
 - `updateCourse(courseId, updates)` - Updates an existing course
-- `deleteCourse(courseId)` - Deletes a course
+- `deleteCourse(courseId)` - Deletes a course and automatically cleans up class fields if it's the last course
 - `archiveCourse(courseId)` - Archives a course
 - `getCoursesByClassId(classId)` - Retrieves courses for a specific class
+- `getCoursesByChannelId(channelId)` - Retrieves courses for a specific channel
-- `queryCourses(filters)` - Query courses by teacher, level, type, status, classId
+- `queryCourses(filters)` - Query courses by teacher, level, type, status, classId, or channelId

 ### 2. Updated useCourseForm Hook (`src/components/messaging/classes/hooks/useCourseForm.js`)